How to Use the Sentence Starter Speaking Pages

-This guide is a sample from the ESL Paths to Fluency Membership.
+This guide is a sample from the ESL Curriculum Membership.

-In each unit's grammar speaking page, there are pictures at the top for each sentence.
-Example answers are at the bottom.
+In the sentence starters speaking apges there are pictures at the top and example sentence starters at the bottom.

-You can fold the bottom half of the page under, cut it off completely, or cover the words with a book.
-That way students can practice saying the sentences while only looking at the pictures.
+For many of these pages, you can fold the bottom half of the page under, cut it off completely, or cover the words with a book.
+That way students can practice saying sentences while only looking at the pictures.

 You can fold the answers under.